 Ultimately, there are some unavoidable hazards that every driver will face such as bad weather, sudden tire blowouts, wildlife crossing the road, and countless other possibilities.
-However, it’s every driver’s responsibility to stay focused on the road, pay close attention to surroundings, and exercise special care in inclement weather and other hazardous driving conditions.
+However, it’s every driver’s responsibility to stay focused on the road, pay close attention to their surroundings, and exercise special care in inclement weather and other hazardous driving conditions.

-How Long After a Truck Accident Can You Sue in California?
+How Long After a Truck Accident Can You Sue In California?

 Like most other states, California sets certain time limits for pursuing a personal injury claim, also called the “statute of limitations.”
 California follows the same statute of limitations for truck accidents as it does for any other personal injury case.
 The California Code of Civil Procedure Section 335.1 states that a claimant has a two-year deadline for filing a suit to compensate for the losses arising from the negligence or wrongful act of another person.

 One important thing to consider is when the “clock” starts running on this two-year time limit.
-Your statute of limitations may vary if a truck accident led to injury or wrongful death.
+Your statute of limitations may vary if a truck accident led to injury or wrongful death in Bakersfield.
 For example, if you or a loved one sustained injuries in a truck accident, you have two years from the date of the accident in which to file a claim.
 On the other hand, if you lose a loved one in an accident, you have two years from the date of his or her death, if the two dates are different.